Bipasha Basu: Continued work (2010–2013)

 Basu's next release of the year was the supernatural horror thriller Raaz 3: The Third Dimension directed by Vikram Bhatt.
 Co-starring Emraan Hashmi and Esha Gupta, the film proved a major commercial success at the box office, grossing ₹1.01 billion worldwide.
 It emerged as the highest-grossing Hindi horror film of all time and became Basu's first commercial success after a period of relatively poor reception.
 The film opened to mixed-to-positive reviews upon release, with high praise for Basu's performance.
 Subhash K. Jha of IANS said, "It's Basu who holds together the feverish proceedings.
 She delivers a full-bodied gutsy performance."

 In 2013, Basu first appeared in a guest appearance in Race 2, a direct sequel of Race (2008), where she reprised her role of Sonia Martin from the first film, in a flashback scene.
 She then starred alongside Nawazuddin Siddiqui in the horror film Aatma directed by Suparn Verma.
 The film and Basu's performance received mixed reviews from critics upon release.
 Filmfare stated, "This is one of Bipasha's better performances.
 She emotes well even in the really tough scenes where she is being abused."
 Another reviewer from India TV news noted that "Bipasha Basu as a frightening mother is decent" and remarked that her performance in Raaz 3D was stronger.
 NDTV praised Basu's deep role, but also commented that they felt the film wasn't particularly frightening.

 The same year, Basu's English film Singularity, now renamed as The Lovers finally released, but she received mixed performance for her performance in that film as well.
 The film remains Basu's only foreign film to date.

-Setbacks, hiatus and occasional work (2014–2020)
+Career slowdown and intermittent work (2014–2020)

 In 2014, Basu appeared in two films of diametrically opposite genres – the first was Sajid Khan's comedy Humshakals.
 The film was a critical and commercial disaster, and is considered one of the worst Bollywood films ever made.
 Basu didn't even participate in the film's promotions because she was "extremely disturbed by the result" and stated, "Humshakals was the worst experience of my life".

 Basu's second release was Vikram Bhatt's monster horror film Creature 3D alongside debutant Imran Abbas.
 This film was another critical and commercial failure.
 Regarding Basu's role, Anupama Chopra of Film Companion wrote, "Basu plays Ahana, the owner of a boutique hotel while her admirer is played by the totally forgettable actor (Abbas).
 The creature had more personality than all of them put together."